Tuesday, May 5, 2009

 ‘Just to see things more clearly.’

-‘That all?’
+‘That’s all?’

 ‘And to protect Hugh Jensen.
-We got him into this and now we need to keep him out of it.
-We owe him that much.
+We got him into this and now we need to keep him out of it, we owe him that much.
 Will you promise me never to do anything in that direction?’

 ‘You do care, don’t you?’

-January, 1998
+February, 1998

 The empty vodka bottle was set at an angle of 45 degrees, embedded in solid ice, right in the middle of the path, a symbolic reminder of Old Russia.